A quantum mechanics for magnetic horizons: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Dionysios Anninos, Matthew Heydeman, Luca Iliesiu, Juan Maldacena, Gustavo Turiaci, and Alberto Zaffaroni for very useful discussions, and in particular to Itamar Shamir for collaboration in the early stages of this work.
 We gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University and the organizers of the SCGP workshop ``Supersymmetric black holes, holography and microstate counting'', as well as the Galileo Galilei Institute (Firenze), the INFN and the organizers of the workshop ``Topological properties of gauge theories and their applications to high-energy and condensed-matter physics'', where part of this work was done.
 S.S. especially thanks KU Leuven for hospitality, and Z.Z. thanks the hospitality of the Department of Mathematics at Durham University, during part of this work.
-F.B., S.S and Z.Z. are partially supported by the ERC-COG grant NP-QFT No.~864583, by the MIUR-SIR grant RBSI1471GJ, by the MIUR-PRIN contract 2015 MP2CX4, as well as by the INFN ``Iniziativa Specifica ST\&FI''.
+F.B., S.S and Z.Z. are partially supported by the ERC-COG grant NP-QFT No.~864583 ``Non-perturbative dynamics of quantum fields: from new deconfined phases of matter to quantum black holes'', by the MIUR-SIR grant RBSI1471GJ, by the MIUR-FARE grant EmGrav No.~R20E8NR3HX ``The Emergence of Quantum Gravity from Strong Coupling Dynamics'', by the MIUR-PRIN contract 2015 MP2CX4, as well as by the INFN ``Iniziativa Specifica ST\&FI''.